Last fact-checked: 3 February 2020

 Looking to regain your youthful figure with a breast augmentation in Phuket?
 If there’s one thing we can’t fight, it’s Father Time.
 Over our lifespan, breasts will droop, sag, flatten or sometimes disappear altogether.
-There can be numerous reasons for this: breastfeeding, weight loss, pregnancy, gravity or even macromastia; where breasts never developed in the first place.
+Numerous things can speed this up, like breastfeeding, weight loss, pregnancy, gravity or even macromastia; where breasts never developed in the first place.

-If you’ve lost volume in your boobs, your shape has changed and clothes don’t hang on you the way they once did; breast augmentation could be the solution to your problem.
+If you’ve lost volume in your boobs, your shape has changed and clothes don’t fit the way they once did, breast augmentation could be the solution.

 So how can it be so much more affordable in this idyllic location than at home?
-Well, that’s quite simple; because everything is so much cheaper in Thailand and that includes labor costs which can bring in the fee at around half of what you’d be expected to pay in the US.
+Well, that’s quite simple; because everything is so much cheaper in Thailand—including labor costs, which can bring down the fee to less than half of what you’d be expected to pay in the US.

-The medical technology and drugs are exactly the same and the surgeons are often trained in Australia, Japan or even America so the expertise is the same too.
-The price difference lies in the price of the infrastructure (building, rent, power, amenities) staff salaries and cost of living, not the quality of the procedure.
+The medical technology and drugs are exactly the same and the surgeons are often trained in Australia, Japan or even America.
+The price difference lies in the price of the infrastructure (building, rent, power, amenities), staff salaries and cost of living—not the quality of the procedure.

-Medical Departures offers listings that show verified qualifications and professional memberships, real patient testimonials, clinic photos and other useful information giving you the time to make the judgement yourself on what is right for you, with all the appropriate 'need-to-know' information at your fingertips.
+Medical Departures offers listings that show verified qualifications and professional memberships, real patient testimonials, clinic photos and other useful information giving you the time to make a judgment yourself on what is right for you, with all the appropriate 'need-to-know' information at your fingertips.

 Although you will experience immediate swelling, bruising and some pain after your surgery, your breasts will be wrapped in gauze dressings and an elastic bandage or a support bra and you will be taken to a recovery room.